noiseprotocol/noise_spec/noise.md

 Noise depends on the following **symmetric crypto parameters**:

  * **`ENCRYPT(k, n, ad, plaintext)`**: Encrypts `plaintext` using the cipher key `k` of 256 bits and a 64-bit unsigned integer nonce `n` which must be unique for the key `k`.
-Encryption must be done with an "AEAD" encryption mode with the associated data `ad` and must add a 128-bit authentication tag to the end of the message.
+Encryption must be done with an "AEAD" encryption mode with the associated data `ad` and must return a ciphertext that is the same size as the plaintext plus 128 bits for an authentication tag.

  * **`DECRYPT(k, n, ad, ciphertext)`**: Decrypts `ciphertext` using a cipher key `k` of 256 bits, a 64-bit unsigned integer nonce `n`, and associated